yodacatedeu/GUIClient/README.md

 # GUIClient
-A JavaFXGUI client for my server
+A JavaFXGUI client for MultiCLientServer

 Utilizes FXML files with CSS